tox-dev/tox/docs/user_guide.rst

 - specify that requires ``pytest`` ``7`` ot later together with the :pypi:`pytest-sugar` project,
 - and that the tool should be invoked via the ``pytest tests`` CLI command.

-The ``{posargs}`` is a place holder part for the CLI command that allows us to pass additional flags to the pytest invocation, for example if we'd want to run ``pytest tests -v`` as a one off, instead of ``tox run -e py310`` we'd type ``tox run -e py310 -- -v``.
+``{posargs}`` is a place holder part for the CLI command that allows us to pass additional flags to the pytest invocation, for example if we'd want to run ``pytest tests -v`` as a one off, instead of ``tox run -e py310`` we'd type ``tox run -e py310 -- -v``.
 The ``--`` delimits flags for the tox tool and what should be forwarded to the tool within.

 tox, by default, always creates a fresh virtual environment for every run environment.
-The python version to use for a given environment can be controlled via the :ref:`base_python` configuration, however if not set will try to use the environment name to determine something sensible: if the name is in the format of ``pyxy`` then will create a CPython with version ``x.y`` (for example ``py310`` means CPython ``3.10``).
-If the name does not matches this pattern it will use a virtual environment with the same python version as the one tox is installed into (this is the case for ``format``).
+The Python version to use for a given environment can be controlled via the :ref:`base_python` configuration, however if not set will try to use the environment name to determine something sensible: if the name is in the format of ``pyxy`` then tox will create an environment with CPython with version ``x.y`` (for example ``py310`` means CPython ``3.10``).
+If the name does not match this pattern it will use a virtual environment with the same Python version as the one tox is installed into (this is the case for ``format``).

-tox environments are reused between runs, so while the first ``tox run -e py310`` will take a while as tox needs to create a virtual environment and install ``pytest`` and ``pytest-sugar`` in it, subsequent runs only need to reinstall your project (as long as the environments dependency list does not changes).
+tox environments are reused between runs, so while the first ``tox run -e py310`` will take a while as tox needs to create a virtual environment and install ``pytest`` and ``pytest-sugar`` in it, subsequent runs only need to reinstall your project, as long as the environments dependency list does not change.

 Almost every step and aspect of virtual environments and command execution can be customized.
 You'll find an exhaustive list of configuration flags (together with what it does and detailed explanation of what values are